orthanc-mirrors/orthanc-book/Sphinx/source/faq/licensing.rst

   may be modified, yet even rejected.
 A rejection might for instance occur if your contribution does not match the Orthanc roadmap, does not meet our high-quality code standards, or breaks backward compatibility.
-Please be sure that we warmly welcome contributions, but that we are quite strict.
+Please be sure that we warmly welcome and appreciate your contributions, but be aware of the fact that we are quite strict, and that the review process might take time.

 * In the case of a doubt wrt. a potential contribution, please discuss it on the `Orthanc Users